hanamthang/Software-install/Install LibreOffice without previlege in Windows.md

 # In case of unsuccessful executation of LO, then download the portable version from:
 https://www.libreoffice.org/download/portable-versions/

-Extract, run the corresponding file and enjouy the world of LO.
+Extract, run the corresponding file and enjoy the world of LO.